ncaanext/NCAA06Next/Game-Patches/NEXT-Dynasty-Mod-v3/readme.txt

 In-Game Setup Instructions:

-Install the dynasty save file, by using MyMC to install the NCAA-NEXT-DYNASTY.psu into the desired memory card, if you are not using the default Memory Card included in NEXT.
+Install the dynasty save file, by using MyMC to install the NCAA-NEXT-DYNASTY-2021.psu into the desired memory card, if you are not using the default Memory Card included in NEXT.

 1. Load up the dynasty save file (2021dyn).